 Increase your B Complex Vitamins Intake:

 B complex vitamins play a vital role in the synthesis and metabolization proteins – a process that is essential for the healthy growth of hair.
 Incorporate foods rich in vitamin B complex in your daily menu.
 These include meat, fish, chicken eggs, milk, cereals, legumes, lentils, dark green leafy vegetables, beans, and whole grains.
 If you feel you are not getting enough B complex vitamins through diet, take daily supplements.

 Be Gentle to your Hair:

-Most of the times, not taking proper care of hair or treating them harshly is the reason behind hair loss.
+Most of the time, not taking proper care of hair or treating them harshly is the reason behind hair loss.
 Your hairs are very delicate, so treat them keeping this thing in mind.
 Use hair care products according to your hair type.
-Also avoid products containing harsh chemicals.
-Prevent your hair from heat of hair styling tools, like blow dryers, hair straightners and curling rods.
-Brushing soaking wet hairs is often one mistake that increases hair breakage and increases risk of hair loss.
+Also, avoid products containing harsh chemicals.
+Prevent your hair from the heat of hair styling tools, like blow dryers, hair straighteners, and curling rods.
+Brushing soaking wet hairs are often one mistake that increases hair breakage and increases the risk of hair loss.

-Follow these tips to fix early stage hair loss and prevent it from progressing.
-If you have already lost significant number of hairs and think a reverse may not be possible, don’t worry.
+Follow these tips to fix early-stage hair loss and prevent it from progressing.
+If you have already lost a significant number of hairs and think a reverse may not be possible, don’t worry.
 A hair transplant surgery can help you regain a thicker and fuller head of hair.